Board of Directors

 Amanda herself lives with a chronic illness (Sjögren’s disease).
 As a local support group leader for several years, she has seen firsthand the power of connection and the impact of informed advocacy in improving quality of life and driving meaningful change.

 Her passion and commitment to securing a brighter future for her son - one with greater understanding, support, and opportunities - led her to establish CUL3 Support & Awareness.
-With degrees in experimental psychology and over 15 years working as a public servant, Amanda brings an empathic and analytical approach to her work.
+With degrees in experimental psychology and over 15 years working as a public servant, Amanda brings an analytical yet empathic approach to her work.

 She is committed to advocating for a future where individuals with CUL3-related neurodevelopmental disorder receive the recognition, research, and resources they deserve.